angular/zone.js/README.md

 ## Standard API support

-zone.js patched most standard web APIs(such as DOM events, XMLHttpRequest...) and nodejs APIs (EventEmitter,fs ...), for more details, please see [STANDARD-APIS.md](STANDARD-APIS.md).
+zone.js patched most standard web APIs (such as DOM events, `XMLHttpRequest`, ...) and nodejs APIs (`EventEmitter`, `fs`, ...), for more details, please see [STANDARD-APIS.md](STANDARD-APIS.md).

-## Non standard API support
+## Nonstandard API support

-We are adding support to some non standard APIs, such as MediaQuery and Notification.
+We are adding support to some nonstandard APIs, such as MediaQuery and Notification.
 Please see [NON-STANDARD-APIS.md](NON-STANDARD-APIS.md) for more details.

 ## Modules